-Colorado social workers who get convicted of a Colorado felony are at risk of losing their license.
-And if they fail to tell the state licensing board about the felony, they could face additional disciplinary punishments as well.
+If you are a Colorado social worker who gets convicted of a felony, you are at risk of losing your license.
+Plus if you fail to tell the state licensing board about the felony, you could face additional disciplinary punishments as well.

-The application to become a licensed social worker in Colorado does not ask for fingerprints.
-However, applicants are expected to voluntarily disclose their past criminal history.
+- The application to become a licensed social worker in Colorado does not ask for fingerprints.

-It is a misdemeanor in Colorado to work as a social worker without a license.
-The penalty includes:
+- It is a misdemeanor to work as a social worker without a license.

 In this article, our Denver criminal defense attorneys discuss how criminal convictions affect social work licenses in Colorado.
 Click on a topic to jump to that section: